What happened to associative learning?

 Associative learning in computers

+Why is there almost no research to associative computer learning?
+This is the way we train our own brains.
+It is very close to the essence of how we think.
 It seems to me that it can not be very hard to implement this: Just monitor the parts of the computer system, and when two parts are activated at the same time, create a link between the two, and make this link stronger every time this occurs.

-This would be especially practical in swarm intelligence systems like White et al. describe.
+This would be especially practical in swarm intelligence systems like describe.
 You could build a special swarm that does just this: Look at the energy levels and create links between places with high activity by leaving trails.
 Then in the future, when one gets activated, the other gets activated too.
 Furthermore, since the trails go away gradually, the association will be broken once the two don't get activated at the same time anymore.

 Have AI researchers always just overlooked this simple possibility, or is there something fundamentally wrong with my reasoning?
+Would my proposed system work?